ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 ### Querying our data

-Since Prometheus saves all our data in a time series database, which is located on disk in a custom timeseries format, we need to use PromQL query language to query this database.
+Since Prometheus saves all our data in a time series database, which is located on disk in a custom timeseries format, we need to use PromQL query language, if we want to query this database.

-We can do this is in the Prometheus WebUI, or we can use some more powerful visualization tools like Grafana, to do this for us.
+We can do this via the Prometheus WebUI, or we can use some more powerful visualization tools like Grafana, to do this for us.

 # Grafana